 No one loves poop patrol, but it just comes with the territory.
 Plus, it’s just plain gross to go for a walk or a run and come across someone else’s mess.

-These bags make clean-up about as easy as possible, and as a bonus, they are biodegradable (and leak-proof!)
-These bags are designed to fit into regular dispensers, including those on dog running belts.Shop on Amazon
+These bags make clean-up about as easy as can be, and, bonus, they’re biodegradable (and leak-proof!).
+They’re designed to fit into regular dispensers, including those on dog running belts.Find on Amazon

-If you are going to spend a good amount of time outdoors in the summer sun or the winter wind, this snout soother is a great addition to your dog belt.
+If you are going to spend a good amount of time outdoors in the summer sun or the winter wind, this snout soother is a great addition to your dog running gear.

-Dogs’ noses (especially ones that are naturally pink or light in color) can be sensitive to the sun and can be prone to windburn.
-This soother is great as a preventative or as a treatment, and is people safe too!Shop on Amazon
+Dogs’ noses (especially ones that are naturally pink or light in color) can be sensitive to the sun and prone to windburn.
+This soother is great as a preventative or as a treatment, and is people-safe too!Find on Amazon

 For dogs who are closer to the ground, expect them to kick up a decent amount of dirt or water onto their coats during their run.
-If that’s the case, you may want to consider a coat like this that protects their belly from that water and keeps them protected from wind and chill.
-This coat has reflective fabrics, a custom hole for the leash to clip, and protects a dog from the weather.Find on Amazon
+If that’s the case, you may want to consider a coat like this that protects their belly from water and keeps them protected from wind and chill.
+This coat is made from reflective fabrics and includes a portal to clip a leash through.Find on Amazon

 However you accessorize, the most important thing is that you take the opportunity to get out and enjoy the great outdoors with your dog.
-You’ll be happy that you did and you will love the bond that exercising with your dog helps to build.
+You’ll be happy that you did and will love the bond that exercising with your dog brings.